openshift/osd-network-verifier/cleangoldenami/README.md

 The executable also supports the following flags:

-* `--verbose` - When specified, explicitly states which regions are not at their quota.
+* `--verbose` - When specified, enables verbose output logging.
+This inclues
+  * explicitly stating which regions are not at their quota
+  * outputting when a region is done processing
 * `--dry-run` - When specified, show which AMIs would be deregistered without actually deregistering them.